I’m Burned Out at Work, But I Dread Retirement Boredom and Loneliness. Now What?

 “Many people don’t fantasize about retiring to a beach or a golf course.
 They enjoy working, having purpose, contributing,” she says.

-However, Pavone insists that retirement is no longer an all-or-nothing prospect.
+However, Pavone says that retirement is no longer an all-or-nothing prospect.

-“Retirement doesn’t have to mean you’re done working,” she insists.
+“Retirement doesn’t have to mean you’re done working,” she says.
 “It might just mean shifting to work on your own terms.”

 Walk your own path

-We often hear about people who retire early, on time, and late.
-Typically, that means they work up to a certain point, and then they don’t.
+We often hear about people who retire early, on time and late.
+Typically, that means they work up to a certain point, then they don’t.

-However, Pavone insists that you have other options if retiring is undesirable, but your current work schedule isn’t sustainable for much longer.
+However, Pavone says you have other options if retiring is undesirable, but your current work schedule isn’t sustainable for much longer.
 Think about the things that drive you, coupled with your financial needs, to come up with a way to work in a manner that suits you.

 “You don’t have to retire in the traditional sense,” she says.
-“You just have to design a life and financial strategy that supports the rhythm you want now.”
+“You just have to design a life and financial strategy that supports the rhythm you want.”

 Read More on Retirement